mmorini/langevosfi/README.md

 **Included files**
 * `run.py` provides a command line interface, try `python3 run.py --help`  for options
 * `model.py` includes the main code to run the language dynamics model. `run_simulation` is main function to run the simulation
+* `stats.py` includes code to calculate statistics of interest.
 * `mutators.py` includes classes for different mutation operators
 * `utils.py` includes miscellaneous utility functions
 * `notebooks/LanguageDemo.ipynb` is a Jupyter Notebook that demonstrates how to run simulations and do some simple plotting